alttester/EXAMPLES-Python-Android-with-Appium-AltTrashCat/README.md

 **How to run the tests:**
 1. Open the AltTester Desktop
-2. The app is provided at https://alttester.com/app/uploads/AltTester/TrashCat/TrashCatAndroid2_0_1.zip nd needs to be included unzipped under project.
+2. The app is provided at https://alttester.com/app/uploads/AltTester/TrashCat/TrashCatAndroid2_0_1.zip and needs to be included unzipped under project.
 3. `./run-tests_android.sh` command in your terminal